marsbroshok/mlops-labs/lab-02-environment-kfp/README.md

 Provisioning of the environment has been broken into two steps.
 In the first step you provision and configure core infrastructure services required to host **Kubeflow Pipelines**, including GKE, Cloud SQL and Cloud Storage.
 In the second step you deploy and configure **Kubeflow Pipelines**.

-The provisioning of the infrastructure components  has been automated with Terraform  The Terraform HCL configurations can be found in the [terraform folder](terraform).
+The provisioning of the infrastructure components  has been automated with [Terraform](https://www.terraform.io/).
+The Terraform HCL configurations can be found in the [terraform folder](terraform).
 The deployment of **Kubeflow Pipelines** is facilitated with [Kustomize](https://kustomize.io/).
 The Kustomize overlays are in the [kustomize folder](kustomize).

 Both **Terraform** and **Kustomize** are part of the custom container image used by your **AI Platform Notebook** instance.